bplmaps/lmec-main-site/content/articles/going-on-postal-routes.md

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:8049g936k/6052,4130,770,587/full/0/default.jpg" caption="" class="figure-right" >}}

 It's got everything you'd want -- post-roads, distances between post offices, and the cutest diagram of "Progress of the Mail on the Main Line."
+This chart shows how long it takes to get mail from one town to the next.
+The crop here starts in Maine and progresses southward, leaving Brewers, ME on a Monday and arriving in Thomaston a week and a half later on a Thursday.
+You can see the line which denotes the days snaking along through the calendar.

+{{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:8049g936k/full/,1200/0/default.jpg" caption="" class="figure-right" >}}

+The map is by Abraham Bradley Jr., [assistant Postmaster General and a cartographer](https://www.historyofinformation.com/detail.php?id=4982).
+With its timetable, it was an incredibly useful piece of technology that was meant to be posted at all large post offices.
+It also [helped people conceptualize the size of their new nation](https://postalmuseum.si.edu/object/npm_0.293996.1), and provided them a way of measuring its distances through time.
+It's the first postal route map of the US, but Bradley published updates over the years and many similar maps came after his 30 year tenure at the Post Office.